Blue-green algae

 What are blue-green algae?

 Blue-green algae are bacteria that look like algae.
 They are toxic.
 These bacteria are always present in natural water.
 In the warmer months, they can cause a lot of nuisance.
 At higher temperatures, blue-green algae can bloom.
 Blue-green layers form and float on the water like oil.
 When the blue-green algae die, they can start to smell and release toxins into the water.
-These toxins can cause (serious) health problems in humans and animals.
+These toxins can cause serious health problems in humans and animals.

-Blue-green algae and Lake Paterswoldse
+Blue-green algae and lake Paterswoldsemeer

 Warning signs